ArtHitParade

 Founded by William Penn, Philadelphia meaning the city of brotherly friendship is the center of an intense intellectual activity keenly animated by Benjamin Franklin.
 A group of walnut armchairs is particularly appealing the historians because they are the witnesses of these learned societies, but they have not yet unveiled the circumstances of their origin.

 These pieces are scattered and nothing is known of their history before their separation.
-Four of them are numbered : III, IIII, V and VIII, with the matching frame numbers except for chair VIII which is fitted with frame I.
+Five of them are numbered : II, III, IIII, V and VIII, with the matching frame numbers except for chair VIII which is fitted with frame I.

 Their Queen Anne style was common in Philadelphia.
 The elegance of these luxury seats is obtained by the carefully rounded sculpture of their wood elements.
 The complex assembly is reinforced with iron in the most fragile areas.
-Their overall height, long elbows and hollowed decorated back confirm that they constitute a single group.
+Their overall height, long elbows and hollowed decorated back confirm that they constitute a single group, certainly executed from the same block of highly figured walnut.

 The comparison with other individual seats including side chairs leaves no doubt on the fact that they were manufactured in Philadelphia in the eighteenth century.
 The are the only group of its kind from which examples have survived.